 Many organizations are hesitant to implement computerized maintenance management systems (CMMS) because they know these implementations can be prone to failure.
-This solution can transform your organization, centralizing your maintenance data and making operations more efficient, but it isn’t error-proof.
+While this solution can centralize your maintenance data and make operations more efficient, it isn’t always easy to adopt.

-When you know the reasons why most projects don’t meet their intended objectives, you can prevent yours from falling victim to the same fate.
-If you’re worried about why CMMS implementations fail, here are some lessons learned from past projects that you can apply to your own implementation.
+If you’re wondering why CMMS implementations fail, here are some lessons learned from past projects that you can apply to your own implementation.

 Why CMMS Implementations Fail